soyart/webtools/README.md

 > As of now, webtools require [`unix/sh-tools`](https://gitlab.com/artnoi/unix) for some of its features e.g. yes-no prompt.

-It has been my web publishing environment for over a year, and it's pretty simple to setup and use continously.

-Before creating this repo, webtools has always been bundled with `sh-tools`, and the code in the repo is different than the one I usually use.
-And because I always showed it to my friends, many people use it, but with their own modifications.

-Usually people start by mirroring my setup, and then they make more customizations, both to the project tree and in the webtools code.
-Over time, these scattered webtools become cluttered and a mess to deal with, and both the users and I are lost.
-So I made my mind to use this repository as the upstream code, where the reference webtools code is hosted.

-From this repo, my friends or you can clone this repository, create a fork, and start building your shitty static websites in the branches.
-When webtools or ssg is updated, you can just pull the changes and merge to your branch.

-webtools is composed of many shell scripts that read from the same configuration `webtools.conf`.
-Each script is a standalone script that works well when chained together.
-Here are webtools components.

 ## Usage
 webtools is written to reflect my needs - managing multiple simple static sites with shared resources.
 The convention for webtools is that, each website should live in its own root level directory.
-Provided in this example is `./artnoi.com`.
+Provided in this example are `./johndoes.com` and `./artnoi.com`.
 Anything exclusive to that website should live there.

 Usually, each website has 3 subdirectories under their root: